Salt Lake City Office

 Sleep is one of the single most important factors in human health, and there are lots of things you can do to try and get better rest at night.
 Did you know, though, that there are certain heating and air considerations that might have a big impact here?

-At Whipple Plumbing, we’re here to help with all your potential HVAC needs.
+At Whipple Service Champions, we’re here to help with all your potential HVAC needs.
 Let’s look at a few simple tweaks you can make to the thermostat or your overall HVAC system to get a better night’s sleep.

 When the humidity in a given room is too high, the air can feel thick and muggy, making it tough to breathe and relax for sleep.
-In addition, humid rooms attract insects like bed bugs and promote mold growth that can mess with your respiratory system.
+Humid rooms also attract insects like bed bugs and promote mold growth that can mess with your respiratory system.
 On the flip side, a room with too little humidity can cause scratchy nasal passages that will wake you up at night.

 To test this, purchase a cheap digital hygrometer to measure your humidity level.
 This should read between 40 and 50 percent – if you’re way off, use a humidifier or dehumidifier to push things into the proper range.